 Airedale Terrier Training & Temperament

 Airedales are intelligent dogs who are happy to comply with their owners and easy to train.
-Being intelligent, however, means that they are prone to boredom and stubbornness if you don’t mix up the training regimen.
+Being clever, however, means that they are prone to boredom and stubbornness if you don’t mix up the training regimen.
 It’s a good idea to provide activities and mentally stimulating toys to keep them occupied in combination with obedience training.

 Airedale Terrier Exercise

-Airdales, like other Terriers, have a high level of energy.
+Airedales, like other Terriers, have a high level of energy.
 This breed will need activity several times per day.
 This can include walks and play sessions in a yard or dog park.

 Airedale Terrier Grooming

 Airedales don’t shed too much, but it’s a good idea to brush them weekly to take care of loose hairs and maintain their coat.
 The coat overall needs little maintenance.
-The occasional bath can be given to keep clean as well as a few times a year the dog can be professionally groomed/clipped.
+The occasional bath can be given to keep it clean as well as a few times a year, the dog can be professionally groomed/clipped.

 Airedale Terrier Health